 And if it wasn’t, we didn’t do it, which meant that I was more committed to doing my version of recovery than I would have been doing theirs.
-I’m going to just share a story before I wrap up this part of the presentation, and then and give you a bit of an insight into something that I picked up just purely because I was paying attention to the way that people were speaking.
+I’m going to just share a story before I wrap up this part of the presentation, and then give you a bit of an insight into something that I picked up just purely because I was paying attention to the way that people were speaking.

-Because I had done some work on myself to understand how was I was speaking to myself and how I was going about, either interfering with or helping my recovery by the words that I was using.
+Because I had done some work on myself to understand how I was speaking to myself and how I was going about, either interfering with or helping my recovery with the words that I was using.
 And there was this gentleman, I think his name was Ivan.
 And we were at the hand session around this table.
 And he was sitting there and he had a stroke as well.

 How we treat ourselves can impact our stroke recovery